-In Case of Fire
+In case of fire

 DO NOT use water on grease fires.
-Never pick up a flaming pan.
+NEVER pick up a flaming pan.
 Turn the controls off.
 Smother a flaming pan on a cooktop burner by covering the pan completely with a well fitting lid or baking tray.
-If available use a multipurpose dry chemical or foamtype fire extinguisher.
+Isolate the power source, where it is safe to do so.
+If available, use a multipurpose dry chemical or foamtype fire extinguisher.

-If fire is in an oven pan, smother by closing oven door.
-Open doors and windows or if a hood is installed turn it on to remove smoke and odor.
+If the fire is in an oven pan, smother by closing the oven door.
+Open doors and windows, or if a hood is installed, turn it on to remove smoke and odor.